sporto/elm-tutorial/010_foundations/union_types.md

 # Union types

-In Elm __Union Types__ are used for many things as they are incredible flexible.
+In Elm __Union Types__ are used for many things as they are incredibly flexible.
 A union type looks like:

 ```elm
 type Answer = Yes | No